LukeNeedham/FlowerPotRecycler/README.md

 # Advanced options

-To hold a reference to an AutoAdapter, use one of the `RecyclerAdapterBuilder.withItems` functions, and set the RecyclerView adapter manually.
+To hold a reference to an Adapter, use one of the `RecyclerAdapterBuilder.withItems` functions, and set the RecyclerView adapter manually.

 It is also sometimes useful to provide LayoutParams to the item view of the RecyclerView.
 This can be done by setting `itemViewLayoutParams`.
 For example: